I am a visual storyteller at heart and a recent graduate of the User Experience Design Immersion program at General Assembly.

 I'm a BFA Illustration graduate working as a visual designer and production artist in the greeting card industry, while simultaneously undertaking multiple freelance projects and roles.
 In 2012, I moved from Chicago, IL, to the San Francisco Bay Area and went full-time running my own boutique stationery business, Paper Parasol Press.
 Running my own business was definitely a risk, but I was able to remain creative, launch tangible products, and connect with many other small business owners.
 I was also able to maintain freelance and contract roles, which kept things fresh and challenging with new projects.

-I love working on new ventures and challenging myself outside my comfort zone, whether it's printing on my mid-1950s Vandercook Proof Press, learning Spanish, home renovation projects, or traveling.
+I love working on new ventures and challenging myself outside my comfort zone, whether it's printing on my mid-1950s Vandercook Proof Press, learning Spanish, taking on home renovation projects, or traveling abroad.
 Exposing myself to new things, ideas, and cultures has made me realize that there is no one right or wrong way, just many different ways.